healthlocker/healthlocker/README.md

 story preview
 * Stories can be expanded to view the full individual story
 * Support page is available in full
+* Simple sign up and log in pages
+* Users can only post content when logged in